Our space in Hochelaga (3535 Rouen) becomes a pickup point only, open from Tuesday to Saturday from 12pm to 5pm.

 The Maillard reaction

-Have you noticed that several of our recipes start by mentioning to sear and brown the meat in a hot pan?
+Have you noticed that many of our recipes start by mentioning searing and browning the meat in a pan over high heat?

-This coloration, called the Maillard reaction, occurs when proteins interact with the reducing sugars in meat during cooking to form new molecules with grilled aromas.
-This reaction helps to impart more flavors and a more tender texture.
+This browning, called the Maillard reaction, occurs when proteins interact with the reducing sugars of the meat during cooking to form new molecules with grilled aromas.
+This reaction adds more flavor and a more tender texture.

-The Maillard reaction is not difficult to achieve, but a few easily avoidable pitfalls could hinder the mission.
-Here are the three main points to consider to successfully achieve said reaction every time:
+The Maillard reaction is not difficult to achieve, but some easily avoidable pitfalls could hinder the mission.
+Here are the three main points to consider to successfully achieve the said reaction every time:

-It is essential to heat your pan over high heat long enough before adding your meat.
-The Maillard reaction can occur at low temperatures, but for it to be optimal, you need to be at the top of the boiling temperature (100 °C).
+It is essential to heat your pan on high heat long enough before adding your meat.
+The Maillard reaction can occur at low temperature, but for it to be optimal, it must be at the top of the boiling temperature (100 °C).
 Once it is triggered, you can then slightly reduce the heat to avoid burning the protein, which would give it a bitter taste.
-This state, called pyrolysis, occurs from 180°C, which is when the Maillard reaction stops.
+This state, called pyrolysis, occurs from 180°C, when the Maillard reaction stops.

 PATIENCE

 You must give the Maillard reaction time to occur.
-Therefore, you must resist the temptation to constantly stir the meat while it cooks.
+You must therefore resist the temptation to constantly stir the meat while it cooks.
 Otherwise, its cells will tear more and release more juice.
-The meat will then be swimming in water and will start to boil.
+The meat will then bathe in water and start to boil.

 THE QUANTITY

-If the pan is overloaded with meat, pieces will then be stacked, and the temperature necessary to trigger the Maillard reaction will not be reached.
-The meat will release its juices, and they will accumulate as there is not enough space to adequately come into contact with the hot surface, thus allowing for rapid evaporation.
+If the pan is overloaded with meat, pieces will be stacked and the temperature needed to trigger the Maillard reaction will not be reached.
+The meat will release its juice and it will accumulate as there is not enough space to properly contact the hot surface and thus allow rapid evaporation.

-If you don't have a large enough pan, just cook it in two stages: it will take a little longer, but definitely better than boiled meat.
+If you don't have a pan large enough, just cook in two batches: it will take a little longer, but definitely better than boiled meat.

 If you follow all these tips well, once the meat is removed from the pan, you can also deglaze it with wine or broth to create a delicious sauce full of flavors.